History of UND TRIO

 The 2000s

-For many years, under the strong and conscientious leadership of Neil Reuter, UND TRIO Programs gained recognition locally, regionally and nationally for growth, stability and innovation.
-He was instrumental in forming support networks for the programs such as the TRIO Advisory Board and TRIO Alumni Society, which are comprised of university and community resource people and former TRIO Program participants who advocate at all levels for TRIO Programs.
+Nationally, throughout its 50+ year history, the funding and policy development of TRIO Programs have grown substantially and the UND TRIO Programs have mirrored this growth, adding services and staff as funding increased.
+For many years, under the strong and conscientious leadership of Neil Reuter and Elaine Metcalfe, the UND TRIO Programs gained recognition locally, regionally and nationally for growth, stability and innovation.
+They were instrumental in forming support networks for the programs such as the TRIO Advisory Board and TRIO Alumni Society, which are comprised of university and community resource people and former TRIO Program participants who advocate at all levels for TRIO Programs.
+The current picture for UND TRIO Programs remains bright with continued direction and purpose supporting its development and stability.